Tommee Tipps

 Aim to build up to 10 rounds of each exercise, at least 3 times a day.
 Remember, it's important to keep breathing normally and make sure you don't pull in your stomach when you squeeze.
 Try popping some notes around the house to help you remember!

-It's common for the two muscles that run down the middle of your stomach to separate during pregnancy.
-This is called diastasis recti or divarication.
+The NHS says that “it's common for the 2 muscles that run down the middle of your stomach to separate during pregnancy.
+This is called diastasis recti or divarication.”

 These muscles should return to normal about 8 weeks after your baby is born.
 You can check the size of the separation using this simple technique: